 Run – Water, Gatorade, Ice, Clif Energy Gels, Coke, Pretzels

 Q: Where do I Park?

 A: Parking will be available in the grass lots above transition.

 Q: What do I need to pick up my packet?

 A: Please bring a valid form of ID and your USAT card.
 If you purchased a one-day pass we will have that in our records.
 If you cannot prove USAT membership you will be required to purchase a one-day pass.

 Q: What is packet pick up?

-A: Packet pick up is where you pick up all your race materials including race numbers, swim cap, T shirts, and any additional information important to the race.
+A: Packet pick up is where you pick up all your race materials including race numbers, swim cap, timing chip and any additional information important to the race.